- About SAMH.

 - Who do we share your information with?

 - How to contact us.

-SAMH is the Scottish Association for Mental Health.
+SAMH is Scottish Action for Mental Health.
 We have been providing services and working to support Scotland’s mental health since 1923.

 SAMH is a registered charity (SC008897), a company limited by guarantee (SC082340) and is registered with the Information Commissioner’s Office (ICO).

 2.1 Information we collect